ericdowell/react-yah-lib/README.md

-# Yet Another Helper Library
+# Yet Another Helper Library for React
 A simple library to make using React Context + Reducer easer.

 ## Code Examples